Timothy Taylor Brewery

-Timothy Taylor's is a family-owned regional brewery founded in 1858 by Timothy Taylor.
-Originally based in Cook Lane, Keighley, West Yorkshire, England.
+Timothy Taylor's is a family-owned regional brewery, founded in 1858 by Timothy Taylor, in Keighley, West Yorkshire, England.
 Timothy Taylor's moved to larger premises in 1863 at Knowle Spring in Keighley, where they remain.

-The brewery is still family-owned and was family-run until 2014, when the Chief Executive Charles Dent retired and became Chairman.

-The brewery is best known for Timothy Taylor's Landlord, the second highest-selling cask ale in Britain, which accounts for 80 percent of output.
+The brewery is best known for Timothy Taylor's Landlord, the highest-selling cask ale in Britain, which accounts for 80 per cent of output.

 Beers

 Landlord

 Timothy Taylor's best known beer is Landlord, a pale ale, 4.3% abv when cask conditioned, and 4.1% when sold filtered in the bottle.
 It contains Styrian Goldings, Goldings and Fuggles hops.
 It was created for miners, to compete against local rival Barnsley Bitter.
-Landlord was four times Champion Beer of Britain at the Great British Beer Festival.
+Landlord has four times been Champion Beer of Britain at the Great British Beer Festival.
 The brand attracted media attention in 2003 when Madonna said in an interview with Jonathan Ross that it was her favourite beer.
 Since then the draught beer has become more widely available throughout the country and Landlord is also being exported in bottles.

 Landlord is available in the brewery's own tied pubs, and is often available as a guest ale in other pubs, especially those in Yorkshire.
 Bottled Landlord is available in Tesco, Waitrose, Morrisons and several other supermarkets, as well as from the brewery's webshop.